Tal Keinan

 Keinan is also the author of God Is in the Crowd (Random House, 2018), which addresses the future of Judaism and of religion in general.

 Biography

-Keinan was born in Miami, Florida and studied at Phillips Exeter Academy and the Georgetown School of Foreign Service before immigrating to Israel in 1990 and enlisting in the Israeli Air Force (IAF).
+Keinan was born in Miami, Florida and studied at Phillips Exeter Academy and the Georgetown School of Foreign Service before emigrating to Israel in 1990 and enlisting in the Israeli Air Force (IAF).
 He served for 18 years as an operational F-16 pilot and an air combat instructor.
-Keinan became the only new immigrant in recent history to have joined the ranks of the IAF Air Crew.
 He retired from IAF reserves with the rank of lieutenant colonel.

 Following his military service, Keinan received an MBA from Harvard Business School.
 He returned to Israel, serving in the early 2000s as a partner at Israeli Private Equity firm Giza.

 Clarity Capital

 Keinan is one of the founders of Israel's first full-spectrum asset management firm, Clarity Capital, whose mission is to play a leading role in forging an Israeli financial services industry of global standing, comparable to that of the Israeli technology industry.
 The firm was established by Keinan in 2005 with David Steinhardt and Jay Pomrenze to embrace opportunities unlocked by capital market reforms introduced by then finance minister Benjamin Netanyahu.

 Keinan is a speaker and writer on the Israeli and global economy and is a central figure in the bestselling book about Israel's economic growth, Start-up Nation.